Slovakia in the Eurovision Song Contest 2011: Internal selection

-"I'm Still Alive" was composed by Bryan Todd, Sandra Nordstrom and manager of the duo Branislav Jančich.
-The release of the song occurred on 3 March 2011, while the official presentation of the song occurred on 5 March 2011 during the Miss Universe Slovenskej Republiky 2011 competition which took place at the Sibamac Arena in Bratislava and broadcast on Jednotka.
+"I'm Still Alive" was composed by Bryan Todd, Sandra Nordstrom and Branislav Jančich.
+The release of the song occurred on 3 March 2011, while the official presentation of the song occurred on 5 March during the 2011 Miss Slovak Republic competition which took place at the Sibamac Arena in Bratislava and broadcast on Jednotka.

 At Eurovision

-According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
+According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain, and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 16 January 2011, a special allocation draw was held which placed each country into one of the two semi-finals.
 Slovakia was placed into the second semi-final, to be held on 12 May 2011.